Sirsho1997/Telecom_Customer_Churn_Prediction/README.md

 #### Remove the columns with unique values

-- The analysis shows that there are several columns with unique values.
-The columns with only one unique values does not influence the prediction.
-For data analysis, these columns are not required and need to be dropped.
+- The above analysis depicts that there are several columns with unique values.
+The columns with unique values does not influence the task of prediction.
+Thus these columns are dropped.

 ```python
 #Iterate through the columns and form a list of columns where mean = max = min and std = 0